 What is FMLA?

 FMLA is the acronym for Family and Medical Leave Act ("FMLA").
 The Washington State counterpart is the Washington Family Leave Act ("FLA").
-Under FMLA, an employer is required to provide an employee with up to 12 weeks paid or unpaid medical leave (click here to find out more about Washington State's medical leave benefits that take effect January 2020).
+Under FMLA, an employer is required to provide an employee with up to 12 weeks paid or unpaid medical leave (An employee will be able to use Washington State's medical leave benefits starting January 1, 2020).
 For an employee to be qualified for 12 weeks of medical leave under the FMLA:

 - The employee must have worked 1,250 hours in a 12 month period